Infinite sequences via Lie algebra actions for oligomorphic groups: Lie Algebra Actions for Oligomorphic Groups

 Here the scalars `count' the number of embeddings between the complements.
 For instance, consider $\cbox{\seq{2,1}}$, which corresponds to the orbit of $\{(1,0), (2,0), (1,1)\}\in \binom{X}{3}$.
 We consider the complement of this subset in $X$ and decompose it into $U$-orbits for the open subgroup $U=U((1,0), (2,0), (1,1))$.
 In this way we get $4$ orbits:

 Here they are orange, green, red, and blue.
-If we add a vertex from green or blue we create $\cbox{\seq{2,1,1}}$, hence the scalar is $-4$, since each of the measures of the double lines is $-2$.
-If we add a vertex from red (there is only one), we create $\cbox{\seq{2,2}}$, and if we add a vertex from orange we create $\cbox{\seq{1,2,1}}$, hence the scalar in the action of $f$ is $-2$. \end{beis}
+If we add a vertex from green or blue we create graphs isomorphic to $\cbox{\seq{2,1,1}}$ .
+The coefficient of the action of $f$ is $-4$, since each of the measures of the double lines is $-2$.
+If we add a vertex from red, we create $\cbox{\seq{2,2}}$.
+Since there is only one vertex, the coefficient is $1$.
+If we add a vertex from orange we create a graph isomorphic to $\cbox{\seq{1,2,1}}$, hence the scalar in the action of $f$ is $-2$. \end{beis}